Financial Aid Resources for Alumni

 Forbearance is an agreement between a borrower and the lender/servicer to temporarily postpone payments, extend the timeframe for making monthly payments, or reduce the amount of monthly payments on a short-term basis.
 Deferment is a period of time during which payments are postponed.
 Deferments usually require documentation.
 There are different types of deferment for which borrowers can apply, such as in-school deferments or unemployment deferments.

 It is important to maintain contact with your servicer if you cannot make your payments.
-Serious consequences can occur for failure to make payment on your loan.
+Serious consequences can occur for failure to make a payment on your loan.

 The Federal Perkins Loan Program provides low-interest loans to help needy students finance the costs of college education.